isomerpages/govtech-corp/media/technews/_posts/2021-03-17-post-Smart Cities around the world: The Helsinki Chapter.md

 and Espoo, travellers can book rides through the platform’s smartphone application.</p>
 <p>In Singapore, we might not have the waterways needed to support such an
-operation, but we are trialling something that’s same-same but different:&nbsp;
+operation, but we are trialing something that’s same-same but different:&nbsp;
 <a href="https://vulcanpost.com/725769/volocopter-electric-air-taxis-singapore-by-2023/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">helicopter taxis, touted to be the world’s first!</a>
 </p>
 <h3>Open data policy creates mobility for the blind</h3>